Statistical and Empirical Data

 Insolvency protocols are expressly mentioned in Regulation No 2015/848 and contemplated as a possible means of co-operation.

-The Crisis and Insolvency Code has now introduced rules determining which jurisdiction is paramount.
+The CIC has now introduced rules determining which jurisdiction is paramount.

-A company having its COMI abroad may be subject to proceedings for the regulation of crisis and insolvency in Italy even if similar proceedings have been opened abroad, when it has an establishment in Italy (Article 26 of the Crisis and Insolvency Code).
+A company with its COMI abroad may be subject to proceedings for the regulation of crisis and insolvency in Italy even if similar proceedings have been opened abroad, when it has an establishment in Italy (Article 26, CIC).

 It is also clarified that, when opening cross-border insolvency proceedings with the Regulation No 2015/848, the court shall declare whether the proceedings are main, secondary or territorial.

-Finally, this provision shall apply without prejudice to international conventions and European legislation.
+Finally, this provision shall apply without prejudice to international conventions and EU legislation.